Rh blood group system: Other animals with Rh-like antigens causing hemolytic disease of the newborn

-Rh disease only occurs in human fetuses however a similar disease called Neonatal isoerythrolysis (NI) can be observed in animal species of newborn horses, mules, pigs, cats, cattle, and dogs.
+Rh disease only occurs in human fetuses, however a similar disease called Neonatal isoerythrolysis (NI) can be observed in animal species of newborn horses, mules, pigs, cats, cattle, and dogs.
 What differs between Rh disease and NI is the pathogenesis of hemolysis between human fetuses and the animal species.
-With human mothers, the maternal antibodies are formed from the sensitization of foreign antigens of her unborn fetus’s red blood cells passing through the placenta causing hemolysis before birth, with other animals however, these maternal antibodies are not passed through the placenta but through colostrum.
-The newborn animal is without NI but soon develops hemolytic anemia after initial ingestion of its mother’s colostrum that contain antibodies that can be absorbed through the newborn’s intestines and are incompatible to its red blood cell antigen.
-After 48 hours of birth, the newborn may be allowed to nurse from its mother as her antibodies can no longer be absorbed through the neonate’s intestines.
+With human mothers, the maternal antibodies are formed from the sensitization of foreign antigens of her unborn fetus's red blood cells passing through the placenta causing hemolysis before birth.
+With other animals, however, these maternal antibodies are not passed through the placenta, but through colostrum.
+The newborn animal is without NI but soon develops hemolytic anemia after initial ingestion of its mother's colostrum that contain antibodies that can be absorbed through the newborn's intestines and are incompatible to its red blood cell antigen.
+After 48 hours of birth, the newborn may be allowed to nurse from its mother as her antibodies can no longer be absorbed through the neonate's intestines.
 Because the most active newborn animals consume the most colostrum, they may be the ones who are most affected by the blood incompatibility of antigen and antibody.

-Rh proteins outside of human species

-Rh molecules can be found in many different living organisms from worms, bacteria, algae, and other vertebrates.
-These Rh molecules from different animals have the same biochemical function-differing slightly in their amino acid sequences.
-The Rh proteins in other species, however, do not correspond with the Rh blood group or antigens found on human red blood cells.
-One such example would be the nematode Caenorhabditis elegans.
-Because this worm does not have red blood cells, it cannot have Rh antigens, excluding it from having a Rh blood type.
-These Rh proteins therefore do not bind to red blood cells; they operate independently.
-Instead of transporting CO2 from the proteins of human red blood cells, C. elegan’s Rh proteins transport NH3 out of its body.